Brenda Burnside

-Brenda Burnside (born March 20, 1963 in Albuquerque, New Mexico) is an American former women's boxing "journeywoman".
+Brenda Burnside (born March 20, 1963) is an American former women's boxing "journeywoman".
 Despite being given such title by boxing fans and critics (a journeyman or woman in boxing is someone who takes fights, usually on short period, and loses to other fighters), she was well known in the boxing world for the quality of opposition she faced; and she contended for a world title once.
 She fought in the Super Flyweight division.

 Career

 Burnside began her professional boxing career on August 8, 1997, at the relatively old age (for a boxer) of 32, losing a four-round decision to Gloria Ramirez, in Houston, Texas.
 Burnside lost her first four fights, but her opposition included Valerie Troike (twice) and future world champion Sandra Yard.

 Her first win came on March 12, 1998, when she outpointed Jayla Ortiz over four rounds in Santa Fe.
 On her next fight, she defeated Dolores Lira.